-- If your on-arrival PCR test is negative, you will be able to stay in multiple level 1 ‘Safe & Secure’ hotels and visit key tourist sites during the first 14 days of your stay, subject to travelling under a secure bio-bubble with one of our private chauffeur-guides and with all stops (such as meals, bathroom breaks etc.) having been pre-confirmed before travel
+- If your on-arrival PCR test result is negative, you will be able to stay in multiple level 1 ‘Safe & Secure’ hotels and visit key tourist sites during the first 14 days of your stay, subject to traveling under a secure bio-bubble with one of our private chauffeur-guides and with all stops (such as meals, bathroom breaks etc.) having been pre-confirmed before travel